medreres/aprender/README.md

 Each file created contains html,js, python code of the project, all of the code is original, not copypasted.
 Additional libraries, plugins used: twbs plugin(for pagination purpose), Bootstrap (for mobile reponsiveness).
-To run applicatino you simply need to run command:
+To run application you simply need to run command:
 ```
 python3 manage.py runserver
 ```